yuriy-chumak/ol/README.md

 It implements an extended subset of R<sup>7</sup>RS Scheme including, but not limited to, some of the SRFIs.
 It's tiny (~42kb), embeddable and cross-platform; provides a portable, high-level way to call code written in other languages.

-You can use Ol in GNU/Linux, Windows, Unixes (macOS, Solaris, kinds of BSD), Android, webOS, Minoca and lot of any other operation systems based on various hardware architectures (x86/x86_64, arm, aarch64, ppc, mips, etc).
+You can use Ol in GNU/Linux, Windows, Unixes (macOS, Solaris, kinds of BSD), Android, webOS, Minoca and lot of other operation systems based on various hardware architectures (x86/x86_64, arm, aarch64, ppc, mips, etc).

+Additionally Ol ported to the Web and tested under Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape.

 LICENSE